 Dr. David Megson brings a wealth of experience to the Chemistry Matters team.
 Based in the UK, Dr. Megson earned his BSc in Environmental Forensics (2:1) at University of Wales Bangor (Sept 2003 – June 2006), his MSc in Environmental Analysis and Assessment at Royal Holloway University of London (Sept 2006 – Sept 2007), and his PhD in Environmental Chemistry at University of Plymouth (Sept 2011 – Sept 2014).

-Dr. Megson’s specialty is the analysis environmental samples and interpretation of multidisciplinary data.
+Dr. Megson’s specialty is the analysis of environmental samples and interpretation of multidisciplinary data.
 He has extensive experience in planning, developing and delivering a wide range of environmental projects for academic and industrial clients.
 His investigations generally involve organic contaminants, specifically persistent organic pollutants (POPs).
 For POPs, he specializes in identifying sources of contamination using advanced analytical techniques and multivariate statistics.

 To date, Dr. Megson has published 15 peer reviewed papers in scientific journals with an average impact factor of >3.5.
 In ten of these published papers, he has been the lead author.
-He has also published in 13 book, book chapters and bulletins, which include bring an editor for several special issues in peer reviewed journals.
+He has also published in 13 book, book chapters and bulletins, which include being an editor for several special issues in peer reviewed journals.
 He has given over 25 oral presentations in the last 5 years as well as being on the organizational committee of several major international conferences including the International Network of Environmental Forensics annual conference (INEF 2015, 16, 17 & 18), the annual workshop on Brominated and Other Flame Retardants (BFR2016) and Dioxin (2017).
 Since 2016, Dr. Megson has been awarded a total of £401,100 in research funding (£91,100 of which as the primary investigator).

 Dr. Megson has achieved the following committee positions and status with professional bodies;